Multilevel quadrature for elliptic parametric partial differential equations in case of polygonal approximations of curved domains: Error analysis

-With the aid of Lemmata~\ref{lem:decay} and \ref{lem:decderp} together with the results from \cite{Hal60}, we obtain the generic error estimate for the MLQMC with Halton points.
-Halton points are nested and therefore well suited for our multilevel quadrature method.
+With the aid of Lemmata~\ref{lem:decay} and \ref{lem:decderp} together with the results from \cite{Wan02}, the generic error estimate for the MLQMC with Halton points can be derived.
+The next lemma is for example shown in \cite{HPS16,Sieb15}.

-\begin{lemma} Let \(u\in L^2_\rho\big(\square;H^1_0(D)\big)\) be the solution to \eqref{eq:parprob} and \(\mathfrak{u}_\ell\) the associated Galerkin projection on level \(\ell\).
+\begin{lemma} Let \(u\in L^2_\rho\big({{\Gamma}};H^1_0(D)\big)\) be the solution to \eqref{eq:parprob} and \(\mathfrak{u}_\ell\) the associated Galerkin projection on level \(\ell\).
 Moreover, let \(\rho_k\in W^{1,\infty}(-1,1)\) for \(k=1,\ldots,m\).
 Then, for the quasi-Monte Carlo quadrature based on Halton points, there holds